zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 }
 ```

-Divide ages of 0 to 80 into eight groups, as shown in the following code:
+Divide the age groups between 0 and 80 into eight groups, as shown in the following code:

 ```
 >>> labels = ['0-9', '10-19', '20-29', '30-39', '40-49', '50-59', '60-69', '70-79']
 >>> cut_lens = lens[lens, lens.age.cut(range(0, 81, 10), right=False, labels=labels).rename('age group')]
 ```

-View the first 10 data records of a single age in a group, as shown in the following code:
+View the first 10 data records of a single age group in a group, as shown in the following code:

 ```
 >>> cut_lens['age group', 'age'].distinct()[:10]